Syntax-hue/nestjs-boilerplate/README.md

 ## Installation

-I've used MongoDB and Mongoose because there's I needed a flexible database.
+I've used MongoDB and Mongoose because of the flexibility.
 If you have docker installed you can run

 ```bash
 # to start mongodb
 $ docker-compose up -d
 ```

+And

 ```bash
 $ npm install
 ```
+for dependencies.

 ## Running the app